- 1 Week trek

 Basic First Aid and Medicine kit.

-We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
-If you want to offload your Rucksack/Backpack and carried by a personal porter then you need to spend additional charges.
-Charges are fixed as per Maneybhanjung Guide and Porter Association as ₹ 800/day (wage) & ₹ 200/day (subsidised food expenses) i.e. ₹ 1000/day.
-A porter can carry up to maximum of 17-18 Kg ( 2 rucksacks).
-Alternatively we can arrange horse which is approximately ₹ 1200/day but can comfortably carry 4 rucksacks.
+We assume that you will carry your personal rucksack/backpack with all your personal belongings.
+If you want to offload your rucksack/backpack and carry it by a personal porter then you need to spend additional charges.
+Charges are fixed as per Maneybhanjung Guide and Porter Association as ₹ 1000/day (wage) & ₹ 200/day (subsidised food expenses) i.e. ₹ 1200/day.
+A porter can carry up to a maximum of 17-18 Kg ( 2 rucksacks).
+Alternatively we can arrange a horse which is approximately ₹ 1200/day but can comfortably carry 4 rucksacks.
 You pay directly to the porter/horse owner.

 Still/Video camera charges inside the Singalila National Park.